mendersoftware/mender-docs/202.Release-information/02.Open-source-licenses/docs.md

 -----

-The following software may be included in this product: enzyme, enzyme-adapter-react-16, enzyme-adapter-utils.
-A copy of the source code may be downloaded from https://github.com/airbnb/enzyme.git (enzyme), https://github.com/airbnb/enzyme.git (enzyme-adapter-react-16), https://github.com/airbnb/enzyme.git (enzyme-adapter-utils).
+The following software may be included in this product: enzyme, enzyme-adapter-react-16, enzyme-adapter-utils, enzyme-shallow-equal.
+A copy of the source code may be downloaded from https://github.com/airbnb/enzyme.git (enzyme), https://github.com/airbnb/enzyme.git (enzyme-adapter-react-16), https://github.com/airbnb/enzyme.git (enzyme-adapter-utils), https://github.com/airbnb/enzyme.git (enzyme-shallow-equal).
 This software contains the following license and notice below:

 The MIT License (MIT)